wireWAX/react-selectable-fast/README.md

 - `disabled` (Boolean) Enable or disable the selectable draggable, useful if you want to enable drag of sub-items.
 Default value is `false`.
 - `delta` (Number) Value of the CSS transform property scaled list, useful if your list of items in `<SelectableGroup />` is wrapped by a scale css transform property.
 Default value is `1`.
 - `selectOnClick` (Boolean) Allow selecting by clicking items.
 Default value is `true`
+- `allowAltClick` (Boolean) Perform select actions even though the `alt` key is down when clicking or dragging.
+Default value is `false`
+- `allowCtrlClick` (Boolean) Perform select actions even though the `ctrl` key is down when clicking or dragging.
+Default value is `false`
+- `allowMetaClick` (Boolean) Perform select actions even though the `meta` key is down when clicking or dragging.
+Default value is `false`
-- `allowShiftClick` (Boolean) Perform select actions even though the shift key is down when clicking or dragging.
+- `allowShiftClick` (Boolean) Perform select actions even though the `shift` key is down when clicking or dragging.
 Default value is `false`